Azaxis/learning-opentok-ios/README.md

 local iOS app.

-The method calls the `[self logSignalString:]` method which displays the message string in the text chat scroll view.
+The method calls the `[self logSignalString:]` method which displays the message string in the text view for chat messages received.

 This app uses the OpenTok signaling API to implement text chat.
 However, you can use the signaling API to send messages to other clients (individually or collectively) connected to